 Cautions with other medicines

 Some medicines can affect the way losartan works.

 - other medicines to help lower your blood pressure, including aliskiren, enalapril, captopril, lisinopril or ramipril

 - painkillers such as ibuprofen, naproxen, diclofenac, celecoxib or etoricoxib

-- tablets which make you pee more (diuretics)
+- tablets to make you pee more (diuretics)

-- lithium (a medicine for mental health problems)
+- lithium, a medicine for mental health conditions

 - spironolactone, a medicine to treat heart failure

 Tell your pharmacist or doctor if you're taking potassium supplements or salt substitutes which contain potassium.

 There's not enough information to say that other herbal remedies and supplements are safe to take with losartan.
 They're not tested in the same way as pharmacy and prescription medicines.
 They're generally not tested for the effect they have on other medicines.